PaigePerill/MDEF/docs/term3/05-daos.md

     - toc
 ---

-# April 11th to 14th 2023 : Distributed Design
+# May 10th to 12th 2023 : Decentralized Autonomous Organisations

 **Reflection**